 We already visited the Old City.
 In that post, we were in “The Big Three,” which are the Western Wall, Church Of The Holy Sepulchre, and Dome Of The Rock and al-Aqsa Mosque.
 We also toured at additional places inside the Old City.
 Today we will be visiting different places Around The Old City.

 To the South of The Old City – Mount Zion

 Mount Zion guide starts with basics, like map, directions, Mount Zion in the Bible, and then goes through the landmarks.
-And afterwards tours the most iconic lanmarks, including: King David’s Tomb, The Cenacle – Room of the Last Supper, and Dormition Abbey.
+And afterward tours the most iconic landmarks, including King David’s Tomb, The Cenacle – Room of the Last Supper, and Dormition Abbey.